sgmurphy/wordpress-plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 2.0.6 - Thursday, 28th March 2024 =
+* Improvement: Improved the CSS for 404 page for the admin interface.
+* Fix: Fixed the selection issue with set default product option on the checkout page.

 = Version 2.0.5 - Monday, 11th March 2024 =
 * Improvement: Added the product names on the hover of the product tag in the dynamic conditions dropdown option